eng-c/vox/README.md

 # EC

-A compiler that translates English to x86_64 Assembly.
-By Josjuar Lister 2026
+A minimal compiler that translates constrained English syntax directly into native x86_64 assembly, without a runtime or libc.

+## Motivation

+EC is an experiment in compiler design and systems programming.
+It explores how far a constrained natural-language syntax can be compiled directly to native assembly without an intermediate runtime, virtual machine, or standard library.

+The project is intentionally minimal: no libc, no garbage collector, and no dynamic dispatch.
+All abstractions are lowered at compile time.
+## Features

 ## Overview

-`ec` allows you to write programs in natural English sentences, which are then compiled directly to native x86_64 assembly code (with support for more architectures to come).

-## Features
+It does not attempt free-form natural language understanding.

+Instead, it uses a deterministic, sentence-based grammar designed to remain readable while compiling predictably to assembly.

 - **Natural Language Syntax**: Write code in English sentences
 - **Compiles to Assembly**: Direct compilation to x86_64 NASM assembly